uikit/uikit-site/docs/pages/slideshow.md

 ## Content transitions

 Transition classes from the [Transition component](transition.md) are triggered automatically inside slides.
-In opposite to the parallax effect, transitions are not attached to the slideshow animation and starts playing independently after the slideshow animation.
+Contrary to the parallax effect, transitions are not attached to the slideshow animation and start playing independently after the slideshow animation.

 ```html
 <div uk-slideshow>